 Sharon Allison - Partner

-Sharon is Head of Medical Injury and has extensive experience in all claims arising from medical injury events but specialises in birth injury, brain injury and spinal injury claims.
+Sharon is Head of Medical Negligence and has extensive experience in all claims arising from medical injury events but specialises in birth injury, brain injury and spinal injury claims.

 Sharon joined the firm in July 2000, qualified as a member of ILEX in June 2004 and became a Fellow of the Institute (FILEX) in 2006.
 She became an Associate with the firm in 2012 and became a Partner in 2016.

 She has achieved the highly acclaimed Fellowship status with the Association of Personal Injury Lawyers (APIL) and has been awarded membership on the esteemed specialist panel for AvMA (Action Against Medical Accidents) demonstrating a distinguished level of competency in dealing with complex clinical negligence cases, firstly achieve accreditation and more recently re-accreditation, for a further five years.
-She has also recently been appointed as a member of the Society of Clinical Injury Lawyers (SCIL) Executive Committee.
+She is Vice-Chair of the Society of Clinical Injury Lawyers (SCIL) Executive Committee and her role involves liaison and collaboration with key stakeholders in clinical injury/patient safety litigation, involvement in political discussion as to policy and impact on injured patients, and development of efficiencies on behalf of member firms to streamline processes to benefit the injured party and help to reduce cost.

 Sharon spent a significant part of her early career building expertise in inquest representation, which is now a large part of her team’s medical injury practice.
 She developed particular expertise in mental health fatal cases and became a regular contributor to both regional and national media on issues of mental health and patient safety.
 She still spends time with regional and national stakeholders to collaboratively work together on streamlining the litigation process and putting grieving families at the heart of the process.

-Sharon’s current caseload consists of a mix of complex catastrophic injury claims with highlights such as:
+Sharon’s current caseload consists of a mix of complex catastrophic birth/brain injury claims as well as complex fatal claims with highlights such as:

-- quantification of a birth injury claim where delays in antenatal treatment have led to life changing injuries for a young man.
-Working with multiple disciplines to implement therapies and treatment to improve quality of life and health;
+- quantification of a birth injury claim where delays in antenatal treatment have led to life-changing injuries for a young man.
+Working with multiple disciplines to implement therapies and treatments to improve quality of life and health;

 “Sharon Allison was exceptional and I really couldn’t have asked for a better lady to represent me and handle my case.”